arundhatimiracle/arundhatisingh_bitsom_ba_2511776_part2_kpi_experiment/README.md

 ### What could go wrong if this metric is optimized blindly

 If the company focuses only on activation rate, users may be pushed through onboarding too quickly without a good experience.
 This could increase short-term activation while reducing user satisfaction, retention, or long-term revenue.
 For this reason, guardrail metrics should also be monitored.

+# Task 3: KPI Tree Summary

+## North Star Metric

+User Activation Rate

+## Supporting Metrics

+* Trial Completion Rate
+* Revenue per User
+* Engagement Score
+* Retention Rate

+## Guardrail Metrics

+* Refund Rate
+* Churn Rate
+* User Experience Metrics

+The KPI tree shows how the primary goal of improving user activation is connected to other business metrics.
+While activation rate is the main success metric, supporting metrics help measure overall business impact and guardrail metrics ensure that the experiment does not negatively affect users or business performance.

+# Task 4: Data Quality Checks

+The dataset was reviewed before analysis.

+- No duplicate user IDs were found.
+- No missing values were detected.
+- Control and Treatment groups were available for comparison.
+- Binary columns contained only valid values (0 and 1).
+- No significant revenue outliers required removal.
+- Segment distribution appeared balanced across groups.

+All checks were documented in analysis/experiment_analysis.xlsx.